gitpitch/gitpitch/docs/grid-layouts/flow.md

 ### Row Flow with Push

-When `flow=row true` is activated block items are rendered horizontally within the block.
-An equal amount of space is injected between each block item, however no space is injected at the start and end of the block.
+When `flow=row true` is activated the following layout and spacing behaviors occur within the block:

+1. Block items are rendered horizontally within the block.
+2. An equal amount of space is injected between each block item
+3. However no space is injected at the start or end of the block.

 This *pushes* your block items to the extreme ends of the block.
 The following sample slide screenshot helps to clarify this concept.
 Note, the sample block width here is 100% of the slide width:

 ![Sample slide demonstrating grid layouts row flow with push](../_images/gitpitch-grid-layouts-flow-row-push.png)